In 2016, 15.6 million households (5% of U.S. households) were food insecure. In these households there were

 - Very low food security: a severe range of food insecurity.
-It means that the food intake of some household members was reduced at times during the year, and their normal eating patterns are disrupted because the household lacks money and other resources for food.
+It means that the food intake of some household members was reduced at times during the year, and their normal eating patterns were disrupted because the household lacked money and other resources for food.
 10.8 million adults and 703,000 children lived in households with very low food security.

 Food Insecurity vs Hunger

 According to the USDA, hunger refers to an individual’s physiological perception – “consequence of food insecurity that, because of prolonged, involuntary lack of food, results in discomfort, illness, weakness, or pain that goes beyond the usual uneasy sensation.”
 The USDA includes a question about hunger in its annual survey of food insecurity.
 Other questions include how often individuals cut the size of meals or skip meals and how often the family runs out of money before the end of the month.
 Based on these questions, the USDA constructs a composite measure of food insecurity.

 For more on the questions the USDA asks to determine food insecurity, click here and go to pages 3 through 5.

 ► WHO DOES FOOD INSECURITY HURT THE MOST?